The painful truth hits at 11 PM.

 Unpredictable, seasonal, or project-based: Rent or short-lease.
 You need flexibility to scale without penalty.

 Stable and consistent: Lease.
-A 24–36 month lease gives you rate certainty and predictable monthly costs.
+A longer lease gives you rate certainty and predictable monthly costs.
 Great for budgeting.

 Factor 3: What's Your Cash Position?

 Moderate capital, stable operations: Lease.
 It's the professional middle ground.
-Fixed monthly costs, no large upfront expense, and full operational support from the lessor.
+Fixed monthly costs, no large upfront expense, and the servicing admin sits with the lessor.

 Strong cash position, mature business: Lease most, buy selectively.
-You have options.
 Lease provides operational flexibility.
 Buy where you need control—custom refrigerated vehicles, branded trucks, or backup units.

 The Case for Leasing: Why It's Winning for SMEs in 2026